ADreadfulReality/Cat-Knight/README.md

 4. **Directly opening the HTML file:**
    - You can also open the index.html file directly into your web broswer by double-clicking it or dragging it into the browser window.

-  [SIDE NOTE!: I used AI to generate this part for me, I have never installed or opened other users works before and therefore have no experience :( ]
+  [SIDE NOTE!: I used AI to generate this part for me, I have never installed or opened other users works before and therefore have no experience :( I also work primarily on my school issued device so I am limited to certain features.]

 ## Technologies Used